About Us » History of Wailuku Elementary School

 A 1903 government report;

-And the constitution of the School Improvement Association.
+The constitution of the School Improvement Association

 In the 1920’s the school was over crowded with more than 900 students and only one building.
-The students in grades 4,5,and 6 attended classes in the town hall and the Japanese language school.
+The students in grades 4, 5, and 6 attended classes in the town hall and the Japanese language school.
 In 1927 a new building was built but it was necessary to build the Wailuku Junior High in 1929.
 The upper grades moved to the new school, and for the first time all students from grades 1 through 6 attended school on the same campus.

 After the war, the school age population of Maui grew, and most of the present concrete block classrooms were built in 1995.
-In1980, the newest addition was built at the top of the Campus near Koeli street.
+In 1980, the newest addition was built at the top of the Campus near Koeli Street.

-Wailuku Elementary School continues to provide high quality education for nearly 1000 students from grades kindergarten to 5, including special education classes, a pre-school and a classroom for the deaf.
-The School, Bordering the south end of Wailuku’s historical District, remains true to the dreams of its founders- a long lasting monument and pride for the community.”
+Wailuku Elementary School continues to provide high-quality education for nearly 560 students from grades kindergarten to 5, including special education classes, a pre-school and a classroom for the deaf.
+The school, bordering the south end of Wailuku’s historical District, remains true to the dreams of its founders: a long-lasting monument and pride for the community.”